What Solar Incentives & Tax Credits Are Available?

 Federal tax credits are available in all states and help cover the cost of your solar system installation.

 Other incentives vary by state.
-We stay up-to-date and will explain what’s available for you.
-Read below for programs in Illinois and Wisconsin.
+Illinois has an excellent incentive program. (see more on this below) We stay up-to-date with changing incentives and will explain what’s available for you.

 You don’t have to navigate this process by yourself.
 Our sales team knows the current incentives, rebates, and promotions and will help you get the best pricing.

 What Is the Federal Tax Credit for Solar?